The Hidden Cost of Opening an IDE Just to Read Code

 Dart, Delphi, Diff, Gherkin, Nginx, Apache config, Markdown, VBScript

-Theme-Aware Highlighting: Six Visual Styles
+Theme-Aware Highlighting: 30 Visual Styles

 Related: Dark Mode and Custom Themes for Reading Code and Markdown on Mac — deep dive into how each theme coordinates syntax colors.